 - ROLL the cookie dough ball in the cinnamon sugar mixture until it is completely coated.

-- PLACE the cookie dough ball on a silicone baking sheet (best option) or a regular cookie sheet.
+- PLACE the cookie dough ball on a silicone baking sheet (best option) or a heavy duty aluminum cookie sheet lined with parchment paper.

 - REPEAT rolling the cookie dough balls and place them all on the baking sheet about 3 inches apart.